French Young Innovative Company (JEI) Status 2026: Conditions, Tax Exemptions, Research Tax Credit Overlap and JEC Comparison

 JEI status was created by the 2004 Finance Act (Law No. 2003-1311 of 30 December 2003).
 It is codified primarily in Article 44 sexies-0 A of the French Tax Code (CGI), which sets out its definition, with supplementary rules for the social and local tax dimensions.

-The 2024 Finance Act introduced three significant changes:
+The 2024 Finance Act introduced four significant changes:

 - Reduction of the eligibility period from 11 to 8 years from the company's incorporation date;

-- Creation of the JEIR (Jeune Entreprise Innovante de Rupture) sub-status for projects with an R&D ratio of 30% or more;
+- Creation of the JEIR category (Jeune Entreprise Innovante de Rupture) for projects with an R&D ratio of 30% or more, for the purposes of the investor income tax reduction;

-- Creation of the JEC (Jeune Entreprise de Croissance) status, a separate scheme targeting scale-up companies.
+- Creation of the JEC (Jeune Entreprise de Croissance) status, a separate scheme for companies whose R&D lies between 5% and 20% of charges and which meet economic performance indicators.

-The French tax authority's doctrine is published in BOFiP under references BOI-IS-XAG-40 and BOI-BIC-CHAMP-80-20-20.
+The French tax authority's doctrine is published in BOFiP under reference BOI-BIC-CHAMP-80-20-20-10 (update ACTU-2026-00067).
 Social contribution conditions are documented by URSSAF in its dedicated JEI guidance.

 Definition of a JEI: what it is and what it is not#